MEET THE TEAM

 Naomi completed her MSc in Environmental Policy and Management.
 Growing up in Ghana, Naomi witnessed the exacerbation of socioeconomic issues due to the lack of prioritising environmental issues.
 This shaped her academic and professional career to centre on sustainability, with a focus on advocating for sustainable development and solutions in African countries.
 Naomi has been based in Ethiopia since 2020, where she has been supporting various projects that promote sustainable development and environmental education.
 Naomi is fascinated by the work at RTE to provide a sustainable solution to combat climate change, and is especially keen to support the Kilimanjaro project based in Tanzania.

-Assistant to Executive Director and Policy Analyst (Since 2023)
+Assistant to Executive Director and Social Media Coordinator (since 2024)

 Hans Koehler